Danziger/slotjs/README.md

 - A rotation animation could be used instead of manually calculating the rotation, but then when we stop a reel, we would need to find out its angle from a rotation matrix and make sure the transition between the rotation and the stopping animation is smooth.

+- Zoom effect is a bit slow on Firefox and blurry on iOS devices.
+It would be simpler to show a bigger view of the current combination above the slot machine.

 Author
 ------